 The rat-faced spoke a word

 Of welcome, and the snail-paced even was heard;

 One parrot-voiced and jolly

 One whistled like a bird.

-In one of the previous stanzas the goblins were all likened to animals.
+In one of the previous stanzas, the goblins were all likened to animals.
 Here we see them once again described by using comparisons to the animals from the previous stanza.
-Because of the nature of the animals that are used to describe them I think the effect here is that it dehumanizes the goblins and by that I mean it makes them appear as if they are devoid of humanity.
-The reoccurring theme of the goblins words being sweet is evident here.
-In a strange way their voices almost offer a reflection of the fruits that they are trying to peddle.
+Because of the nature of the animals that are used to describe them, I think the effect here is that it dehumanizes the goblins and by that I mean it makes them appear as if they are devoid of humanity.
+The reoccurring theme of the goblin’s words being sweet is evident here.
+In a strange way, their voices almost offer a reflection of the fruits that they are trying to peddle.
 One thing I noticed about this section is how it refers to one of the goblins as being parrot-like.
-The reason this is interesting is because parrots are associated with repetition.
-They repeat what other have said.
+The reason this is interesting is that parrots are associated with repetition.
+They repeat what others have said.
 Throughout ‘Goblin Market’ the goblins have repeated their mantra: “Come buy, come buy”.